SMART Modified Tour: Overall

-Type of Race Cars & Rules
+Cars and rules

 The tour features 600 horsepower open-wheeled modified's which run 15" wide Hoosier tires to give the cars added traction to attain speeds of up to 125 mph on some of the fastest short tracks in the South.
 Rules are similar to those used by the NASCAR Modified Tour.
 Cars must have a minimum weight of 2,900 pounds, maintain a wheelbase between 101 and 105 inches, and using 350 to 358 cubic-inch engines.

 As the S.M.A.R.T. tour, the series added excitement to each event by allowing each competitor two laps of qualifying to determine their starting positions.
 Once these positions are established, the six fastest qualifiers draw numbers between 1 and 6.
 This shake up of the front runners adds to the action by letting the top six determine who is fastest competitor versus the fastest qualifier.
 Another exciting feature of the S.M.A.R.T. tour was that while all laps run under caution are counted, each race must end under green flag conditions insuring the fans will witness an exciting down-to-the-wire finish at each event.